Trend report offers a “jumping-off” point for marketers

 The Gen Z target can’t recall a time without technology.
 Generally defined as those born during the late 1990s to the late 2000s, Gen Z is estimated to have a direct spending power of up to $143 billion in the U.S. alone, according to a recent Frost & Sullivan study.
-A new trend report, compiled by We’re Magnetic, digs into the characteristics and values that define Gen Z—open-mindedness, pragmatism, creative expression, ambition, healthy hedonism and innovation.
+A trend report, compiled by We’re Magnetic, digs into the characteristics and values that define Gen Z—open-mindedness, pragmatism, creative expression, ambition, healthy hedonism and innovation.
 Here, we explore the report’s “jumping-off” points for marketers, and what it means for your events.

 1. Filters are out.